Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 \end{align}
 $$

-However, since $s$ is a superpermutation string, we know it must cover all possible permuations.
+However, since $s$ is a superpermutation string, we know it must cover all possible permutations.
 Therefore
 $$
     L(s) \geq n! + n - 1
 $$